athena-xiourouppa/stats-consulting/README.md

 We calculated a sample size for Karl's experiment grant based on $R^2$, power, and significance level desired.

+# Analysis report on 8/5/2023 (`2023-05-08-gene-expression-report.qmd`)
+We wrote a report describing a predictive model for gene expression based on the previous analyses performed.

 ## Exports (`exports`)
 ### Gene expression presentation (`gene_expression_data.pptx`)
 Powerpoint presentation of summary tables and figures for gene expression data sent